 During our month-long research in India we spoke with three broad sets of informants: 1) local villagers who were privy to Laubiès' various pastimes, 2) western travellers who knew René in that roughly six-year period of winters, and 3) administrators, doctors and other health care workers associated with the elderly patient during his eleven-day residence at Wenlock Government Hospital, Mangalore.

 In the later part of February 2008, we received an endowment in the form of an air ticket, Singapore–Paris–Singapore, for the sake of expanding my research.
 We visited Paris from Feb 24 to Mar 24, 2008.
 A major objective in going to Paris was obviously to meet Paul Facchetti.
-We tried my best but failed to meet him, and we place the blame squarely on our own ill resolve and lack of French.
-Yet not unsurprisingly, numerous people when learning of our project consistently asked if we had met with Paul Facchetti.
-"We're trying to!" we said.
-Yet nobody offered to arrange a first meeting.
-All the same, after speaking to various friends and colleagues, we became more aware of Paul Facchetti's immense historical significance, not merely through his long association with Laubiès, but by his own individual achievements far more.
+We tried our best but failed to meet him, and place the blame on our own ill resolve and lack of French.
+Yet not unsurprisingly, numerous people when learning of our project had consistently asked if we had met Paul Facchetti.
+"We're trying our best!"
+Still, nobody offered to arrange a first meeting.
+Yet after speaking to various colleagues, we became more aware of Paul Facchetti's immense historical significance, not merely through his long association with Laubiès, but by his own individual achievements far more.